Recommendations for conducting high-range intelligence tests

 Distrust reported scores

-When norming a test on reported scores from other tests, one must be aware that early on in one's career as a test scorer these reported scores are not representative but inflated and would result in (far) too generous norms.
-Although few people really LIE about their scores, almost all who have taken multiple tests report only their higher scores and leave out the lower ones, and if they have taken a particular test multiple times they typically only report the highest attempt.
+When norming a test on reported scores from other tests, one should be aware that these reported scores are not representative but inflated and would result in (far) too generous norms if used for norming purposes.
+Although few people really lie about their scores, almost all who have taken multiple tests report only their higher scores and leave out the lower ones, and if they have taken a particular test multiple times they typically only report the highest attempt.
 For a true picture of the candidates' scores and the correlations of one's test with other tests, all of the scores must be known.
 My articles on the norming of high-range tests say more about this.

 Unacceptable conditions on unsupervised tests